JMB Faculty and Staff

 Mrs. Allison Harris

-Mrs. Allison Harris serves as the Secretary for the Jaguar Marching Band and Ensembles Secretary for the Department of Music.
-She joined the Department of Music in 2014 and is involved with all aspects of administration for the Jaguar Marching Band.
+Mrs. Allison Harris serves as the Program Assistant for the Jaguar Marching Band and University Bands in the Department of Music.
+She joined the Department of Music in 2014 and is involved with all aspects of administration and planning for the JMB and University Bands program.
 She and her husband Marty live in Mobile with their children Camdon and Avarie.

 Secretary, Department of Music